session-replay-tools/tcpcopy/README.md

    `./intercept -i eth0 -F 'tcp and src port 8080' -d`

    In this example, `intercept` will capture response packets from a TCP-based application listening on port 8080, using the eth0 network device.

+   Please note that `ip_forward` is not enabled on the assistant server.

 3. **On the Online Source Server (Root Privilege or CAP_NET_RAW Capability Required):**